Hybrid GRMHD and Force-Free Simulations of Black Hole Accretion: Acknowledgements

 \section{Acknowledgements}

-We thank George Wong and Eliot Quataert for useful conversations and suggestions.
-We thank Angelo Ricarte and Richard Qiu for providing the Python code used to produce the 230 GHz images in \autoref{sec:images}.
+We thank the anonymous referee for their helpful comments and suggestions, which significantly improved the paper.
+We thank George Wong and Eliot Quataert for useful conversations, and Angelo Ricarte and Richard Qiu for providing the Python code used to produce the 230 GHz images in \autoref{sec:images}.
 This work used Stampede2 at TACC through allocation TG-AST190053 from the Extreme Science and Engineering Discovery Environment (XSEDE), which was supported by National Science Foundation grant number \#1548562.
 Computations in this paper were run on the FASRC cluster supported by the FAS Division of Science Research Computing Group at Harvard University